 A severe trauma that causes a deep-seated fear is always at the root of post-traumatic stress disorder.
 Here are examples of events that can cause a trauma:

 About 50 to 60% of people will experience something traumatic in their life.
 However, only a small number will develop post-traumatic stress disorder.

 It is a combination of several factors resulting in the onset of symptoms of post-traumatic stress disorder.
-These factors can be biological, hereditary or environmental.
+These factors can be biological, hereditary, individual or environmental.
 See the anxiety disorder information page to learn more about the risk factors of anxiety disorders.